bingyangchen/KM-software/System Design/System Design 101.md

 It's worth noting that while these concepts emerged at different times.
 They are all related to the broader trend of improving collaboration, automation, and efficiency in software development and operations.

-### What is k8s (Kubernetes)?
+### What is K8s (Kubernetes)?

 K8s is a container orchestration system.
 It is used for container deployment and management.
-Its design is greatly impacted by Google’s internal system Borg.
+Its design is greatly impacted by Google's internal system Borg.

 ![[k8s.jpeg]]